shellyln/menneu-reporting-app-for-kintone/README.md

 * [menneu.min.js](https://shellyln.github.io/releases/menneu/0.1.0/menneu.min.js)
   * **Please do not register the above URL directly.
 It is not a CDN URL.**
 * app-buttons.js
-  * Please edit this file to displaying defined reports buttons.
+  * Please edit this file to show the button of the defined report.
     * `eXnhAMYWrBVFMczJ__REPORT_APP_ID`: ReportingApp's app id.
     * `eXnhAMYWrBVFMczJ__REPORT_BUTTONS`: Report definition record ids you want to use in this app.
 * kintone-report-buttons.js